The following is a guest post from attorney Kevin Thompson with an early analysis of the FTC settlement with Herbalife.

 Monthly Volume Requirements

 Herbalife must discontinue practices commonly associated with network marketing companies.
 The Company can no longer require a participant to have a minimum quantity of products.
 Additionally, the FTC is outright banning Herbalife from providing participants with autoship, even an OPTIONAL autoship.
 After what happened in Vemma and now this, it appears safe to say that regulators greatly disapprove of personal volume quotas and autoship requirements.
-Just for the record, I called on the DSA 2 years ago to modify its Code of Ethics to prohibit companies from requiring monthly volume quotas (See item #2).
+Just for the record, I called on the Direct Selling Association (DSA) two years ago to modify its Code of Ethics to prohibit companies from requiring monthly volume quotas (See item #2).
 The idea gets shot down whenever I bring it up.
 Regardless of the narrative spouted by companies, gravity naturally pulls distributors to train other distributors to simply “buy to qualify” i.e. “get on autoship to stay qualified and recruit others to do the same.”

 While there are other restrictions imposed by the order, the items referenced above are more worthy of our time and study.

 Largely hailed as a victory in the general media on account of the pyramid label omission, Herbalife faces significant challenges to its domestic survival.
 With participants now facing the requirement of having two-thirds of their sales originate from customers and the Company being required to operate with a pay plan that more closely resembles a rubik’s cube than an MLM pay plan, the FTC’s game plan is crystal clear: (1) take money off the table today without firing a single shot ($200,000,000); and (2) force Herbalife to prove its legitimacy over the next several years.